Cookies on this website

 1. Transfer of Status takes place by the end of the fourth term of study.
 It consists of the submission of a written report and a verbal interview with two assessors.
 This provides a detailed check on a student’s progress and their understanding of their DPhil research, and is an opportunity for students to receive independent feedback.

-2. Confirmation of Status usually takes place in the student's eighth or ninth term.
-It consists of the submission of a thesis contents list and a timetable for completion of the thesis,and a verbal interview with two assessors.
+2. Confirmation of Status takes place by the end of the student's ninth term.
+It consists of the submission of a thesis contents list and a timetable for completion of the thesis, and a verbal interview with two assessors.
 It offers a further opportunity for students to receive independent feedback as they begin or continue the process of writing up their findings and drawing conclusions for their thesis.

 Examination

-After a successful Confirmation of Status, students are expected to submit their thesis by the end of the ninth term.
-Theses within the Medical Sciences Division are normally a maximum of 50,000 words in length.
+After a successful Confirmation of Status, students must submit their thesis by the end of their twelfth term.
+Theses are normally a maximum of 50,000 words in length.

 Following thesis submission, a viva (oral examination) will be conducted by two examiners, one internal to the University and one external.
 This typically takes place within three months of the examiners being sent the completed thesis.